 Yes you can, although the texture might change slightly as the broth can separate with the coconut milk.
 If you want to freeze some, then I recommend you completely blend the soup before or after thawing for best texture.
 Keep in the freezer in air-tight containers for up to 3 months.

-I hope you enjoy this leek and potato soup recipe as much as we do!
+I hope you enjoy this leek, potato and cauliflower soup recipe as much as we do!
 If you try it, please leave a comment below and rate the recipe to let me know how it was.
 Your feedback is so helpful!

 Let's stay in touch with Instagram, Pinterest and Facebook.
 Also, don't forget to subscribe to my newsletter to be sure not to miss anything.